How to Get Bid Tabs Fast (Without Living in PDFs): An Open Records Playbook

 Even if you get the tab fast, you still have a problem:

-• it is a PDF in a folder
+• It is a PDF in a folder

-• it is not searchable by pay item
+• It is not searchable by pay item

-• it is hard to compare across jobs
+• It is hard to compare across jobs

 If you want bid tabs to actually help you price, you need a system.